 2. Make sure you have glued and painted or stained the atrium materials to your liking before finishing.
 You can find additional directions on finishing specific materials in the CGS USA Materials Manual, available online to members in formation.
 Let the glue and paint dry at least overnight, or longer depending on the manufacturer's instructions.

 3. Assemble your finishing materials.
+For more detailed instructions and brands, see our Free Download: Suggested Finishing Instructions.
 You will need:

 - fine grit sandpaper

 4. Use fine grit sandpaper to get a very smooth surface.
 Materials you order from Mustard Seed Training have been rough sanded.

 5. Seal your wooden materials with shellac, or other child-safe finish.
 Bob Villa explains how to shellac wood.
 After drying, you may repeat steps 4 & 5 depending on how many layers of finish you want.